Dawson206/Screen-Text-Capture/README.md

 ![mouse_selector](https://github.com/user-attachments/assets/237f42d0-70d1-4460-88c8-d0e5b92bee19)

-# OCR Image to Text Screen Capture
+# Dawson's Screen Text Capture

 This application allows you to select a screen region, capture the selected area, extract text from it using Optical Character Recognition (OCR), and copy the extracted text to the clipboard.
 The app features a graphical user interface (GUI) and leverages Tesseract OCR to perform the text extraction.